ionic-team/ionic-docs/src/pages/building/migration.md

 To help with these markup changes, we've released a TSLint-based <a href="https://github.com/ionic-team/v4-migration-tslint" target="_blank">Migration Tool</a>, which detects issues and can even fix some of them automatically.

-## Migrating from Ionic 1.0 to Ionic 4.0 - Overview
+## Migrating from Ionic 1.0 to Ionic 4.0

 ### Ionic 1.0 to Ionic 4.0: What’s Involved?